UniEmoX: Cross-modal Semantic-Guided Large-Scale Pretraining for Universal Scene Emotion Perception: Introduction

 Moreover, unlike the majority of works that focus solely on designing emotion analysis networks without addressing the need for high-quality emotion datasets, We present Emo8, a high-quality dataset characterized by its diverse sources and extensive variety of emotion labels.
 Although it is not the largest dataset in terms of size, Emo8 is distinguished by its comprehensive range of emotional expressions.
 Sourced from the internet, the dataset includes approximately 9 synonyms for each primary emotion label.
 We use approximately 80 emotion words as search keywords to obtain 13,200 raw images.
 These images are then rigorously reviewed by multiple individuals to ensure the reliability of the dataset, resulting in the high-quality Emo8 dataset, which comprises 8,930 images labeled with 8 distinct emotions.

 In summary, our main contributions are as follows: \begin{itemize} \item We develop UniEmoX, a pretraining framework for emotion analysis in universal scenes.
-UniEmoX effectively addresses the limited generalizability that current emotion analysis methods encounter due to the ambiguity of emotion perception and the diversity of data scenarios. \item In the development of UniEmoX, we address \textbf{three} primary difficulties. \textbf{First}, to overcome the limitations of textual modalities and the design of contrastive framework, we integrate emotional attributes into texts through natural language logic, constructing 118,000 emotion image-text pairs from the EmoSet dataset.
-We devise a similarity-based contrastive loss method to effectively extract visual semantic knowledge from CLIP. \textbf{Second}, To apply psychological theories practically and bridge the semantic gap between humans and their environment, we propose four fusion strategies. \textbf{Lastly}, to improve performance and training stability, we establish a dual-stream, multi-loss joint optimization framework based on masked autoencoding, incorporating various techniques such as data augmentation and continuous pretraining throughout the training process. \item We introduce a new dataset titled Emo8, which features diverse sample sources, a wide variety of emotion labels, and delicate emotional expressions. \item We conduct extensive experiments on two downstream tasks: scene-centric visual emotion analysis and person-centric visual emotion analysis, as well as on six benchmark datasets to validate the effectiveness of our proposed UniEmoX. \end{itemize}
+UniEmoX effectively addresses the limited generalizability that current visual emotion analysis methods encounter due to the ambiguity of emotion perception and the diversity of data scenarios. \item In the development of UniEmoX, we address \textbf{three} primary difficulties. \textbf{First}, to overcome the limitations of textual modalities and the design of contrastive framework, we integrate emotional attributes into texts through natural language logic, constructing 118,000 emotion image-text pairs from the EmoSet dataset.
+We propose a Contrastive Feature Alignment (CFA) loss and a Semantic-aware Visual Alignment (SVA) loss to effectively distill general visual-semantic knowledge from CLIP. \textbf{Second}, To apply psychological theories practically and bridge the semantic gap between humans and their environment, we propose four fusion strategies. \textbf{Lastly}, to improve performance and training stability, we establish a dual-stream, multi-loss joint optimization framework based on masked autoencoding, incorporating various techniques such as data augmentation and continuous pretraining throughout the training process. \item We introduce a new dataset titled Emo8, which features diverse sample sources, a wide variety of emotion labels, and delicate emotional expressions. \item We conduct extensive experiments on two downstream tasks: scene-centric visual emotion analysis and person-centric visual emotion analysis, as well as on seven benchmark datasets to validate the effectiveness of our proposed UniEmoX. \end{itemize}

 The rest of this paper is organized as follows.
 Section \ref{rw} reviews the related works from scene-centric visual emotion analysis, person-centric visual emotion analysis, and large-scale visual model pre-training.
 Section \ref{methodology} details the proposed method.
 Section \ref{dataset} introduces and analyzes the newly constructed Emo8 dataset.
 Section \ref{experiments} presents and discusses the experimental results.
 Conclusions are drawn in Section \ref{conclusion}.
 Finally, Section \ref{limitation} addresses the study's limitations and suggests directions for future research.